jiangjyjy/Yue-Benchmark/README.md

-# How Far Can Cantonese NLP Go?
+# How Well Do LLMs Handle Cantonese?
 Benchmarking Cantonese Capabilities of Large Language Models